aaronjanse/asciidots/readme.md

 #### Using Libraries
 A library can be imported by starting a line with `%!`, followed with the file name, followed with a single space and then the character that the library defines.

+By default, all copies of the character to lead to the same ([singleton](https://en.wikipedia.org/wiki/Singleton_pattern)) library code.
+This can cause some unexpected behavior if the library returns an old dot, since that old dot will come out of the char that _it_ came from.

 Here's an example of importing the standard `for_in_range` library (located in the `libs` folder) as the character `f`:

 ```